Minnesota Electrician Insurance

 Q- Do self-employed electricians need insurance?

-General / public liability provides broad coverage from third parties for bodily injury and property damage.
+General/public liability provides broad coverage from third parties for bodily injury and property damage.

 Q- Can a homeowner do their own electrical work in Minnesota?

-It is always best to check with your local city electrical inspector before doing any wiring or electrical work.
+It is always best to check with your local city electrical inspector before doing wiring or electrical work.

 Q- Should an electrician be insured?